- 1 Who is Banksy?

 In other words, a prank just turned a painting that cost less than £20 to produce and also less to frame to a £1.02 million and into work that is now worth two times its selling value.

 Many people around the art industry speculated that the stunt could leave the shredded piece to increase in value two-folds.
 According to MyArtBroker.com, a platform that resells Banksy’s artworks, Girl with Balloon increased its value by about 20%.

 Thankfully, the answers can come from anyone viewing the art.
-What usually escape the eyes of many viewers are the words that accompany the art.
+What usually escape the eyes of many viewers are the words that accompany the piece.
 While the words “There is always hope” are separated from the girl, the balloon is part of the dynamics of the image.
-Perhaps people could have come up with a conclusive meaning of the art had many included the words as part of the overall artwork.
+Perhaps people could have concluded that the artwork had many included the words as part of the overall artwork.